 These properties give the detector an unmatched signal-to-noise performance.
 Especially in transmission geometry, when much of the X-rays are absorbed in the dense and thick alloys, signal-to-noise performance is a real issue.
-It was shown that using HPC detectors, quality test images can be generated using 5x less X-ray signal compared to conventional, integrating detectors.
+HPC detectors enable the generation of quality test images using a five times weaker X-ray signal compared to conventional, integrating detectors.
 Tests can thus be done much faster and for thicker samples.

 Contact us today to discuss details, receive more information or schedule a test of HPC detectors.

 Sign up in DECTRIS E-Mail Newsletter for news, events, upgrades and special offers.

 We assure you that your personal infomation will not be shared with others.